 3.0 minimum but recommend a 3.25 on a 4.0 scale.

 Minimum GRE scores:

 GRE score of 290 or higher (sum of verbal and quantitative scores) taken within the last 5 years but it is recommended to have a minimum of 300.

 Test of English as a Foreign Language score of 550 paper-based, 213 computer-based or 79 Internet-based, if applicable.

-CRNA Educational Requirements (only one class required)
+CRNA Educational Requirements

-With a “B” or better within the last 5 years (may be at the undergraduate or graduate level)
+- Chemistry with a “B” or better within the last 5 years (may be at the undergraduate or graduate level)